PARTNER WITH US

-In partnership with the Body of Christ, we can achieve the goals of the 20/20 Vision, “To see an indigenous gospel audio-visual produced for every one of the least evangelized people groups in the world.
+In partnership with the Body of Christ, we can achieve the goals of the 20/20 Vision, “To see an indigenous gospel audio-visual produced for every one of the least evangelized people groups by the year 2020.
 So that all would clearly understand and embrace the gospel of Jesus Christ as their own.”

-If we partner with at least ten ministries and/or mission agencies each producing at least one evangelistic audio-visual presentation per year, we would finish this task by the year 2020!
-This would mean that 75% of all unreached people would have an indigenous Gospel presentation.
+Once this goal is complete 75% of all unreached people would have an indigenous Gospel presentation.
 This is a measurable and worthy goal which the whole Body of Christ can embrace!

 COUNTDOWN TO 2020